ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 ### Choosing a Theme

 All grids require a theme and we provide 5 themes out-of-the-box: [Alpine](https://www.ag-grid.com/example/?theme=ag-theme-alpine), [Alpine Dark](https://www.ag-grid.com/example/?theme=ag-theme-alpine-dark), [Balham](https://www.ag-grid.com/example/?theme=ag-theme-balham), [Balham Dark](https://www.ag-grid.com/example/?theme=ag-theme-balham-dark), and [Material](https://www.ag-grid.com/example/?theme=ag-theme-material).

-To use a theme, set the classname of the div that contains the grid to the name of the theme:
+To use a theme, set the classname of the div that contains the grid to the name of the theme.
+Let's try this out by adding `ag-theme-material` to our container div:

 <snippet transform={false} language="jsx">
 |&lt;div className="ag-theme-material" style={{ width: 600, height: 500 }}>